 I have to profess, I know little (nothing) of Jesse Norman other than what I have read this week.
 Graduating from Merton College Oxford (having studied previously at humble and little known Eton College) leaving the city as Director of Barclays, he has served the good people of Hereford over recent years.

-With the help of peers (Stephen Lovegrove, Energy & Climate Change a prime example) one things for sure, he will have to be good at priortising multiple, pressing, high profile projects.
+With the help of peers (Stephen Lovegrove, energy & climate change a prime example) one things for sure, he will have to be good at prioritising multiple, pressing, high profile projects.